shimoku-tech/shimoku-api-python/README.md

 ### Introduction

 Creating Data Apps usually requires a full-stack team of Data and IT specialists.
 Shimoku simplifies this process for Data professionals by allowing them to create Data Apps faster without the need for IT expertise.
-Shimoku reduces the workload of IT teams, which are often the bottleneck in digital businesses, while creating new products and value for your clients.
+Shimoku reduces the workload of IT teams, which are often the bottleneck in digital businesses while creating new products and value for your clients.

 By using Shimoku, a typical flow such as: